FacePalmDev/CityWeatherApp/readme.md

 ## Things to clarify
 * Does the star rating system accept values like 4.5?
 I'll assume not for the moment.
-* What specific country summary data would the client like to see?
+* What specific country/weather summary data would the client like to see?
+* Do the consumers have a specific structure they'd prefer the data in?

 ## Why not dotnetcore?
 I wanted to use dotnetcore but was having problems using specflow with it.
 As there was no requirement